usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 ### Fast and Consistent Configuration via Maven's `pom.xml`

-> *warning* the way Rascal is configured is gradually migrating from using `RASCAL.MF` to using `pom.xml`.
+> *warning* The way Rascal is configured is gradually migrating from using `RASCAL.MF` to using `pom.xml`.
 Dependencies (Java, Rascal or otherwise) already come from a `pom.xml` file's `<dependencies>` list.
 Every project should have one, with at least a dependency on the Rascal project itself.

 * `Require-Libraries` in `RASCAL.MF` is no longer in use.
 You will be warned by the IDE about this.
 * The interpreter is now also configured by `pom.xml`, just like the compiler. `Sources` still come from `RASCAL.MF` for the interpreter, but not for the checker and the compiler.
 For now you have to keep `RASCAL.MF` and `pom.xml` in line w.r.t. the configuration of the local source folders.